AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-26-the-method-of-least-squares.md

 This was really an overdetermined system, $A\theta = b$, disguised as a bunch of $(x, y)$ data pairs!
 We have more equations than unknowns.
 This alone tells us that there is no unique solution and that we must find a least squares solution instead.

+{% aside %}
-> Curious how I plotted the line for this particular problem?
+  Curious how I plotted the line for this particular problem?
 You'll learn more about [least squares curve fitting](/blog/least-squares-fitting) in the next post in this two-part series.
+{% endaside %}

 Let's generalize this problem.
 We start with an $m \times n$ system: